Bryant Jennings: Jennings vs. Rivas

 In his next fight, Jennings faced Oscar Rivas, ranked #10 at heavyweight by the IBF.
 Jennings outboxed Rivas thourghout most of the fight, however, Rivas, knowing only a knockout could bring him the win, came out swinging in the last round and managed to TKO Jennings after dropping him twice in a row.

 Jennings vs. Joyce

 In his following fight, Jennings faced Joe Joyce, who was ranked #14 by the WBC at the time.
 Jennings was the better man in the first round, but after that Joyce took control and dominated through most of the fight.
-Many observers scored several Rounds for Jennings who seemed to land cleaner shots in some moments for them.
-Joyce won the fight on all three judges' scorecards, 118–109, 117-110 and 115–112.
-According to some observers the Scores did not reflect the tough test brought by Jennings.
+Joyce won the fight on all three judges' scorecards, 118–109, 117–110 and 115–112.

 Personal life

 Jennings is Muslim, and has been a vegan since August 2013.